 Well, Microsoft owns this, so I use it like it is 1989.
 It is my online resume.

-I follow those I work with (including vendors), those who have interesting jobs in education, and those I’d like to work within the future.
+I follow those I work with (including vendors), those who have interesting jobs in education, and those I might like to work with in the future.

 Yes, I do use this!
 I use it with educator groups, some exclusively #edtech groups, and a couple of blogging groups.
 I post my new blog posts to it, but I don’t just browse as much as I should.